Short on time? Here are the highlights:

 Needless to say, China remains (by far) the world’s leading source of international students.
 With average annual growth of 9% over the last couple of decades, the number of Chinese students abroad has more than doubled since 2010 alone with over 600,000 going overseas to study in 2017.

-In a presentation this afternoon at the ICEF Beijing Workshop, Beijing Overseas Study Service Association (BOSSA) Director Peng Sang outlined several factors that are driving change in the Chinese outbound market.
+In a presentation this afternoon at ICEF Beijing, Beijing Overseas Study Service Association (BOSSA) Director Peng Sang outlined several factors that are driving change in the Chinese outbound market.

 Each of these are important in terms of shaping trends in the market, and they include the notable increase in the proportion of Chinese students pursuing STEM or science studies abroad as well as a steady growth in the number of younger students going overseas (that is, those aged 18 or younger).